 Receivables arise when the Company has an unconditional right to receive payment under a contract with a customer and are derecognized when the cash is received.
-As of December 31, 2020, receivables of \$10 are reported in other assets in the statement of financial condition.
+As of December 31, 2023, receivables of \$27 million are reported in other assets and receivables from affiliates in the statement of financial condition.

-Contract assets arise when the revenue associated with the contract is recognized prior to the Company's unconditional right to receive payment under a contract with a customer (i.e., unbilled receivable) and are derecognized when either it becomes a receivable or the cash is received.
-Contract assets are reported in other assets in the statement of financial condition.
-As of December 31, 2020, contract asset balances were not material.
+Contract assets arise when the revenue associated with the contract is recognized before the Company's unconditional right to receive payment under a contract with a customer (i.e., unbilled receivable) and are derecognized when either it becomes a receivable or the cash is received.
+Contract assets, if any, are reported in other assets in the statement of financial condition.
+As of December 31, 2023, there were no contract asset balances outstanding.

 Contract liabilities arise when customers remit contractual cash payments in advance of the Company satisfying its performance obligations under the contract and are derecognized when the revenue associated with the contract is recognized either when a milestone is met triggering the contractual right to bill the customer or when the performance obligation is satisfied.
-Contract liabilities are reported in accounts payable, accrued expenses and other liabilities in the statement of financial condition.
-As of December 31, 2020, contract liability balances were not material.
+Contract liabilities, if any, are reported in accounts payable, accrued expenses and other liabilities in the statement of financial condition.
+As of December 31, 2023, there were no contract liability balances outstanding.